 The objective of the Montana Property Rights Conference is to educate Montanans about the important issues impacting private property rights across the state.
 We feature premier speakers from across the United States to share their expertise and insight.
-You’ll also have the opportunity to learn more about emerging property issues in Montana from the foremost experts on emerging topics.
+You’ll also have the opportunity to learn more about property issues in Montana from the foremost experts on emerging topics.

 11:30 am - Registration opens